 Summary

-Plausible is an open-source, privacy-friendly web analytics tool.
+Plausible is an open source, privacy-friendly web analytics tool built as a lightweight alternative to Google Analytics.
 It tracks pageviews and custom events without cookies or personal data.
-You get real-time reports, goals, custom events, email or Slack reports, and GDPR/CCPA compliance.
-You can self-host for free or use their cloud service.
+You get real-time reports, goals, custom events, email/Slack reports, and GDPR/CCPA compliance out of the box.
+It's the go-to choice if you want simple, clean analytics without complexity.

 - Homepage: https://plausible.io